A guide to care home insurance

 - Public liability is similar to employers’ liability but relates to injuries or losses to members of the public.
-For instance, a resident’s family member may slip on an upturned carpet, or their car may be damaged by something you should’ve considered.
+For instance, a resident’s family member may slip on an upturned carpet, or their car may be damaged by something you should have considered.

 Unfortunately, this means mistakes can creep in.
-A single mistake can have disastrous circumstances, and the patient or their family may claim for medical malpractice.
+A single mistake can have a disastrous effect, and the patient or their family may claim for medical malpractice.
 This cover aims to protect your team’s professional acumen, offering in-depth support and dealing with the legal costs.

 Buildings and contents

 The building itself is just as important.
 If, for instance, the premises suffer a flood, how would the building hold?
-Would water damage furniture?
+Would water cause damage to furniture?
 Would residents need to be temporarily rehomed?
-In extreme cases such as a fire or explosion, a total rebuild may be necessary which would not only cost a considerable amount, but it could leave the business unable to trade and your residents in need of rehoming.
+In extreme cases such as a fire or explosion, a total rebuild may be necessary, which would not only cost a considerable amount, but it could leave the business unable to operate and your residents in need of rehoming.